Add a JFrog CLI Server Configuration

-Use jf config add to register a JFrog Platform connection in the CLI so that subsequent commands can authenticate.
-You can add a server through interactive prompts or by passing flags for automation and CI/CD.
+Use jf config add to register a JFrog Platform connection in the JFrog CLI so that subsequent commands can authenticate.
+You can add a server through interactive prompts or by passing flags for automation and continuous integration and continuous delivery (CI/CD).
 This topic summarizes command syntax and walks through the most common ways to add a configuration.

 This topic covers: